 Price vs quality

-It can be tempting to opt for the cheapest quote when selecting storage, but this isn’t necessarily the best way to choose a home for your prized possessions.
+It can be tempting to opt for the cheapest quote when selecting self-storage, but this isn’t necessarily the best way to choose a home for your prized possessions.
 Selecting the right provider for your storage ensures that your specific needs are met.
 Things to consider are;

 - The people – are there friendly, knowledgeable and helpful people on hand to help you make the right decisions for you?